 Example of a team charter template for leadership

-Let’s take the example of a new international product team that has been set up with a multinational to help improve cooperation and cohesion for the development of new products.
+Let’s look at the example of a new product team that has been created to improve cooperation and cohesion during the product development process.

-If you would like to continue exploring how you can create close-knit teams, especially in remote or distributed settings, take a look at our other articles on effective team work with the Team Canvas and Better Communication within Remote Teams.
+If you would like to continue exploring how you can create close-knit teams, especially in remote or distributed settings, take a look at our other articles: